 Experienced researchers and research organizations are encouraged to apply for an award by describing a worthy project in 12 type-written pages or less, including a description of the project, methods, statistical plan, key personnel to be involved, and a proposed budget detailing how the funds will be used to complete said project in a timely fashion.
 Brief letters of support from collaborators and biosketches of key personnel will be accepted as supplemental documents to the proposal.
-In past years, the NHF has awarded grants of up to $100,000 including the 2018 funding cycle.
-At this time we are pleased to announce that the foundation intends to award a total of $200,000 for the 2019 cycle.
 The actual number and amounts of awards granted will all be at the discretion of the research steering committee whose decisions are final.
 Pre-proposal contacts to discuss the NHF’s vision and research priorities are welcome via email to Dr. Timothy R. Smith, research steering committee chair, at [email protected]

 Preference will be given to proposals for projects which:

 - Could be completed in one year or less

 - Propose research which is patient centric an includes patient input into design

 - Emphasizes and leads to results which could have real world application for people living with headache disorders in the near-term

 - Have potential or plans for supplemental, matching, sustainable, or in-kind funding sources